-Following the approach presented in \cite{FETI_VEM_2D} for two dimensional domains, we prove that the properties of scalability, quasi-optimality and independence on the discontinuities of the elliptic operator coefficients across subdomain interfaces, that are known for the finite element case, still hold when dealing with VEM.
+Following the approach presented in \cite{FETI_VEM_2D} for two dimensional domains, which mainly relies on the properties of the trace of the discrete space on the interface of the domain decomposition, we prove that the properties of scalability, quasi-optimality and independence on the discontinuities of the elliptic operator coefficients across subdomain interfaces, that are known for the finite element case, still hold when dealing with VEM.
 More specifically, we show that the condition number of the preconditioned matrix is bounded by a constant times the factor $ (1+\log(H/h))^2, $ where $H$ and $h$ are, respectively, mesh-size of the subdomain decomposition and of the tessellation, see Theorem \ref{bound_FETI-DP}.
 In order to do so, we need to prove several inequalities related to the VEM approximation space, by only relying on the implicit definition of the discrete functions, which, we recall, are not explicitly known.

-We observe that, since we are in the framework of \cite{MandelSousedik}, the equivalence of the BDDC (Balancing Domain Decomposition by Constraint) and the FETI-DP preconditioners holds.
-Therefore the bound for the condition number here obtained also yields an estimate on the BDDC preconditioner for VEM.
+We observe that, since we are in the framework of \cite{MandelSousedik}, the equivalence of the BDDC (balancing domain decomposition by constraint) and the FETI-DP preconditioners holds.
+Therefore the bound for the condition number obtained here also yields an estimate on the BDDC preconditioner for VEM.

 The paper is organized as follows.
-The basic notation, functional setting and the description of the Virtual Element Method are given in Section~\ref{sec:VEM}.
-The dual-primal preconditioner is introduced and analyzed in Section~\ref{sec:dualprimal}, whereas some relevant properties of the VE discretization space mainly used for the proof are presented in Section~\ref{sec:VEMprop}.
-The analysis of the preconditioner, with the proof of the estimate for the condition number (Theorem \ref{bound_FETI-DP}), is carried out in section \ref{sec:FETI_prec} where we also give some detail specific to its implementation in the VEM framework.
+The basic notation, functional setting and the description of the VEM are given in Section~\ref{sec:VEM}.
+The dual-primal preconditioner is introduced and analyzed in Section~\ref{sec:dualprimal}, whereas some relevant properties of the virtual element (VE) discretization space, mainly used for the proof, are presented in Section~\ref{sec:VEMprop}.
+The analysis of the preconditioner, with the proof of the estimate for the condition number (Theorem \ref{bound_FETI-DP}), is carried out in Section \ref{sec:FETI_prec} where we also give some detail specific to its implementation in the VEM framework.
 Numerical experiments that validate the theory are presented in Section~\ref{sec:numerical}.